Top 10 best hot hatchbacks 2024

 If lap times are more important to you than anything else, perhaps no hot hatch will satisfy your need for speed better than the new Honda Civic Type R. With a powerful 325bhp 2.0-litre four-cylinder engine and one of the best-feeling manual gear shifts out there, the latest Type R will reach 62mph in 5.4 seconds.
 While this may be slower than some automatic rivals, increased chassis stiffening and other mechanical tweaks mean the hottest Civic can take a corner much faster than almost any other hot hatch.

-While the large rear spoiler is a dead giveaway of the car’s performance, the latest Civic Type R adopts a much subtler look than before.
+While the large rear spoiler is a dead giveaway of the car’s performance, the latest Civic Type R adopts a far more subtle look than the previous generation.
 There’s plenty of legroom in the rear, too, while a 410-litre boot should be enough to cater for most families’ luggage.
-The only real thing that makes the new Civic Type R impractical is its price; at almost £50,000, it’s one of the most expensive hot hatches on the market.
+The only factor detracting from the Civic Type R’s practicality is its price; at almost £50,000, it’s one of the most expensive hot hatches on the market.

 4. Skoda Octavia vRS